tsimpiris/file_merger/README.md

 # File Merger

 ### Overview
-A basic File Merger (CLI) that merges all the TXT,CSV, DXF or SHP files in the input folder
+A basic File Merger (CLI) that merges all the TXT, CSV, DXF or SHP files in the input folder

 ### Requirements
 See requirements.txt